-- Check/adjust the alternator drive belts as described under the maintenance point.
+- Check/adjust the alternator drive belts as described in the maintenance step.
 See page 42. - If the charging indicator lamp is still on, this could be due to an alternator fault or a fault in the electrical system.

 STOPPING THE ENGINE